Adam Goldberg: Early life

-Goldberg was born in Santa Monica, California, the son of Donna Gable, a psychologist, and Earl Goldberg, a former owner of Goldberg and Solovy Foods, a wholesale food business.
-His father is Jewish, while his mother is a non-practicing Catholic of German, French, Italian, Irish, and a "bit of Mexican" descent.
+Goldberg is the son of Donna Gable, a psychologist, and Earl Goldberg, a former owner of Goldberg and Solovy Foods, a wholesale food business.
+His father is Jewish, while his mother is of German, French, Irish, and a "bit of Mexican" descent.

 Career

 Film

 Goldberg's first major screen role was in the Billy Crystal film Mr. Saturday Night (1992).
 His second major screen role was as Mike Newhouse in Richard Linklater's film Dazed and Confused (1993).
-His career-making role was arguably that of the tough, wise-cracking infantryman Mellish in Steven Spielberg's 1998 film Saving Private Ryan.
+His career-making role was arguably that of the tough, wise-cracking infantryman Stanley Mellish in Steven Spielberg's 1998 film Saving Private Ryan.
 While he played lead characters in The Hebrew Hammer, 2 Days in Paris, and (Untitled), Goldberg is mostly known for his character work in film and television.

 Notable roles include Jerry, the undead servant to Christopher Walken's Angel Gabriel in the supernatural thriller The Prophecy; Sol in A Beautiful Mind, opposite Russell Crowe; and Denny in Déjà Vu, opposite Denzel Washington.
 Goldberg has also voice acted in Babe: Pig in the City, Homeward Bound II, and A Monster in Paris.

 Goldberg appeared extensively in the Flaming Lips documentary The Fearless Freaks, and had a supporting role in Christmas on Mars, a science fiction film written and directed by Flaming Lips frontman Wayne Coyne.
 In 1999, he appeared in the Sixpence None The Richer music video "There She Goes".

 Goldberg wrote, produced, directed, and edited the features Scotch and Milk, I Love Your Work, and No Way Jose as well as multiple television projects, notably including the philosophical travelogue Running with the Bulls for IFC.